UBC-CIC/balance-test-app/docs/DeploymentGuide.md

 ### Deploy to TestFlight

-1. Once the Xcode upload is complete, navigate to your app page on App Store Connect.
+1. Once the Xcode upload is complete, navigate to your app page in App Store Connect.
 Under `Builds > iOS`, there should be a list of builds uploaded from Xcode.
 Builds may take a few minutes to appear here.
 2. Once the uploaded build appears, click on it, fill in the Test Details, and **add Testers by their Apple ID**
 3. Once a tester is added, the app should be automatically submitted for review.
 The reviewing process could take a few days to process.
 4. Once the build is processed, testers will recieve a code in their email for TestFlight.